-Family court advocates work with families in social services departments and stay with them if they need to go to court.
+Family court advocates work with families in social services departments or crisis intervention programs and stay with them if they need to go to court.
 This often occurs with children in the foster care system, or those recovering from domestic violence or sexual assault incidents.
-The main goal of a family court advocate is to support the best interests of the children in any legal case.
+The main goal of a family court advocate is to support the best interests of the children and family in any legal case.
 They work to build relationships with their client as they navigate through the legal system and stay with families and their children as they go to court.
 They may also recommend programs for their clients that can help them achieve their family goals.
 The average salary for a family court advocate is $35,189 per year.

 9. Rehabilitation Counselors

 Rehabilitation counselors work with clients who have developmental, emotional, or physical disabilities.
-Their goal is to help these clients live as independently as possible based on their physical or mental limitations.
+Their goal is to help these clients live as independently as possible based on their physical or mental needs.
 Rehabilitation counselors may use their human services training to connect their clients to the community supports they need to live a more fulfilling and independent lifestyle.
-These professionals may work in rehab centers, nursing homes, or community-based youth organizations, which are all places where these high-risk individuals live or spend time.
+These professionals may work in rehab centers, nursing homes, community-based youth organizations, and many other settings where high-risk individuals live or spend time.
 This rewarding career field has a 10% expected job growth by 2028.
 The average income is $35,630 per year.

 Many of the careers on this human services career list are financially rewarding, but all are emotionally rewarding.
 Health and human services careers give you the power to help people when they need it most.
 With any of the careers on this list, you will be able to devote your time to helping your community, one family or citizen at a time.